awsdocs/amazon-athena-user-guide/doc_source/ctas-insert-into.md

    */
    ```

-1. Continue using `INSERT INTO` statements that add no more than 100 partitions each\.
+1. Continue using `INSERT INTO` statements that read and add no more than 100 partitions each\.
 Continue until you reach the number of partitions that you require\.
 **Important**
 When setting the `WHERE` condition, be sure that the queries don't overlap\.
 Otherwise, some partitions might have duplicated data\.